How to Quantify Your Resume: What Recruiters Look For (50+ Examples)

 If you don’t have much work history yet, focus your resume on any relevant experiences you have had -- they could be courses you took in school, internships you’ve held, or extracurricular projects you’ve done.
 Recruiters know that those activities are valuable learning experiences, and they often teach you transferable job skills.

-List these experiences on your resume as if they were jobs, and create bullet points for each one as shown in the example below.
-Call out achievements that can be quantified such as the number of donors you generated, networking events you organized, or students who participated in your trainings.
+List these experiences on your resume as if they were jobs, and create bullet points for each one, as shown in the example below.
+Call out achievements that can be quantified, such as the number of donors you generated, networking events you organized, or students who participated in your training.

 If you’re unsure of what skills to add to your resume, use the tool below to search for the role you’re applying to.
-It’ll let you know which skills are relevant to the job you’re applying to and which to add into your skills sections.
+It’ll let you know which skills are relevant to the job you’re applying to and which to add to your skills.

 What if I can't think of any ways to quantify my accomplishments?